SeanGroff/eggheadaday/README.md

     Rx.Observable.fromPromise(fetchEndpoint(url))
   );

-// Takes the responseStreaam Observable which is a list of users
+// Takes the responseStream Observable which is a list of users
 // and returns a random user from the Observable list. const randomUserStream$ = (responseStream) => responseStream.map(user =>